scribe-org/Scribe-iOS/README.md

 </p>
 </details>

-The App Store videos, images and text can be found in [Resources/AppStore](https://github.com/scribe-org/Scribe-iOS/blob/main/Resources/AppStore/).
+The App Store videos, images and text can be found in the [AppStore](https://github.com/scribe-org/Scribe-iOS/blob/main/AppStore) directory.
 Contributions to improve them are welcome, but please [open an issue](https://github.com/scribe-org/Scribe-iOS/issues/new/choose) to check before.

 <a id="supported-languages"></a>